earnesdm/Interactive-LeNet-Demo/README.md

 ## Description
 A interactive program that lets you draw digits (0-9) with you mouse and send them to a trained LeNet model which predicts the digit given the raw pixels.
 It is an enjoyable way to interact with LeNet and a great tool for teaching CNNs.

 The code is written in such a way that it is easy to try out new neural network architechtures.
-The network architechture can be modified in "model.py" and retrained by running "train.py" which will overwrite the old model parameters.
-You can then rerun the GUI with "main.py."
+The network architechture can be modified in "model.py" and retrained by running "train.py" which will save the new model parameters.
+Replace the old model parameters with the new ones and you can then rerun the GUI with "main.py."

 To learn more about LeNet read: http://vision.stanford.edu/cs598_spring07/papers/Lecun98.pdf